Introduction: ARDUINO CONTROLLED GAMEPAD FOR PC

 This is a normal slider switch which I used for emergency purpose.
 The problem with working with mouse and keyboard library is that if you fail to upload a correct code you could loose the control of your keyboard or mouse.
 So it is very essential to have a switch which could help you to regain the control of your PC mouse/keyboard.

 To control the mouse movement we need to use a joystick module.
-If you want to see a basic example of how to interface this module you can check the below link.
+Each module controls the X and Y direction.

 I used limit switches as triggers for my controller.
 These are optional if you want to make a game pad with just push buttons.